jim-schwoebel/allie/README.md

 ![](https://github.com/jim-schwoebel/allie/blob/master/annotation/helpers/assets/settings.png)

+Allie has multiple default settings for model training to help you start out with the framework.
+Allie has been built so that the settings you specify in lists are done serially, which can be useful to construct machine learning models from multiple back-end model trainers in a single session.
 Settings can be modified in the [settings.json](https://github.com/jim-schwoebel/allie/blob/master/settings.json) file.

 Here are some settings that you can modify in this settings.json file and the various options for these settings: